WAP (song)

-"WAP" (acronym of Wet-Ass Pussy) is a song by American rapper Cardi B featuring guest vocals from fellow American rapper Megan Thee Stallion.
-It was released through Atlantic Records on August 7, 2020, as the lead single from Cardi B's upcoming second studio album.
-Musically, it is a hip hop song driven by heavy bass, drum beats, and a sample of Frank Ski's Baltimore club single "Whores in This House" (1993).
+"WAP" (an acronym for Wet-Ass Pussy) is a song by American rapper Cardi B featuring Megan Thee Stallion.
+It was released on August 7, 2020, through Atlantic Records.
+Originally intended as the lead single for Cardi B's second studio album, it was ultimately included as the final track on Am I the Drama?
+(2025).
+It was written by Cardi B, Frank Rodriguez, Ayo The Producer, Megan Thee Stallion, Pardison Fontaine, KEYZBABY and Matt Allen.
+Musically, it is a hip-hop song driven by heavy bass, drum beats, and a sample of Frank Ski's single "Whores in This House" (1993).
+Its sexually explicit lyrics helped with its popularity: the song reached the top of the U.S. Billboard Hot 100.

+After shelving a demo of the song in 2019, Cardi B revisited the song during COVID-19 lockdowns, recording additional verses and deciding to turn it into a collaboration with Megan.
 In the lyrics, Cardi B and Megan discuss how they want to be pleased by men, specifically referencing numerous sexual practices.

-"WAP" received widespread critical acclaim for its sex-positive message and for empowering women, with Rolling Stone, NPR, and several other publications ranking it as the best song of 2020.
-Some observers, ranging from social conservative pundits and politicians to other musicians criticized the song for its sexually explicit lyrics.
-It debuted atop the US Billboard Hot 100, becoming the first female rap collaboration to do so, and had the largest opening streaming week for a song in U.S. history.
-It gave Cardi B her fourth number-one single and Megan her second in the U.S. The single spent four weeks atop the chart and spent multiple weeks at number one in several other countries.
+Upon release, "WAP" received widespread acclaim from music critics, who praised its sex-positive message and for empowering women, with Rolling Stone, NPR, and several other publications ranking it as the best song of 2020.

+It became the first female rap collaboration to debut atop the U.S. Billboard Hot 100 and had the largest opening streaming week for a song in U.S. history.
+It gave Cardi B her fourth number-one single and Megan her second in the U.S. The single spent four non-consecutive weeks atop the chart and spent multiple weeks at number one in several other countries.
 "WAP" became the first number-one single on the inaugural Billboard Global 200, topping the chart for three weeks, and it earned the 11th position on IFPI's year-end singles chart.
-As of September 2025, the song was certified 7× Platinum by the Recording Industry Association of America (RIAA).
+As of September 2025, the song was certified 9× Platinum by the Recording Industry Association of America (RIAA).

-The music video, directed by Colin Tilley, features cameos from several women, including television star Kylie Jenner, singers Normani and Rosalía, and rappers Latto, Sukihana, and Rubi Rose.
+A music video directed by Colin Tilley accompanied the single's release.
+It features cameos from several women, including television star Kylie Jenner, singers Normani and Rosalía, and rappers Latto, Sukihana, and Rubi Rose.
 "WAP" broke the record for the biggest 24-hour debut for an all-female collaboration on YouTube.
-Cardi B and Megan performed the song at the 63rd Annual Grammy Awards.
+Cardi B and Megan performed the song at the 63rd Annual Grammy Awards, leading to over 1,000 viewer complaints being sent to the Federal Communications Commission.
+Social conservative politicians and pundits objected to the song for its sexually explicit lyrics, and the ensuing discourse fueled the song's impact.